 Surfing and eco-tourism, including dolphin and turtle watching, are the main attractions of the area.
 The weather in Tamarindo is, of course, hot.
 Still, it is warmer in the dry season, and especially in March and April, where the temperature during the day reach up to 40 degrees Celsius and sometimes more.
 The rainy season stretches from May to November, where the rainfall varies from a little bit in the morning and at night to all day torrential rains but with daily temperatures comfortably between 28-34 Celsius.

 The closest international airport to Tamarindo is the Liberia International Airport (Daniel Oduber Quirós International Airport).
 The average driving time between the Liberia international airport and Tamarindo is approximately 1 hour.

-Quality restaurants and cozy lounge bars line the beach from where you can enjoy a good meal, have a cold drink in good company and be blessed every evening with the most magnificent sunset.
+Quality restaurants and cozy lounge bars line the beach.
+From there, you can enjoy a good meal, have a cold drink in good company, and be blessed every evening with the most magnificent sunset.

 Some of the most popular family activities in Tamarindo include: ATV Tours, Estuary Safari, Horseback Riding, Zip Line & Canopy Tours, White Water Rafting or Tubing, Turtle Nesting Tours, Whale and Dolphins Watching, Scuba Diving, Kayak Tours, Snorkeling, Sport Fishing and Sailing.